THE OTHER GENERATIONS

 telling awesome war stories, and appearing in Viagra commercials.
 Sample living

-members: Jack LaLanne, Betty White, Bob Barker.
+members: John Glenn, Betty White, Bob Barker.

 The Silent Generation: Born 1925 to 1939